 Akoya Biosciences, Inc. was incorporated as a Delaware corporation on November 13, 2015.
 Our principal executive offices are located at 100 Campus Drive, 6th Floor, Marlborough, Massachusetts 01752, and our telephone number is (855) 896-8401.
 Our website address is www.akoyabio.com.
 Information contained on, or that can be accessed through, our website is not part of and is not incorporated by reference into this prospectus, and you should not consider information on our website to be part of this prospectus.

 The Offering

 Common stock offered by us

-Common stock to be outstanding immediately after this offering shares shares (or shares if the underwriters exercise in full their option to purchase additional shares)
+Common stock to be outstanding immediately after this offering

 Underwriters' option to purchase additional shares of common stock offered in this offering

 Use of proceeds